aspiringsecurity/EMTTR/README.md

 1. Covalent End Point: Covalent-NFT-Dashboard enables us to analyze, observe all NFTs from wallet address of Contract Research Organizations (CROs), pharmaceutical companies in different networks.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/covalent-nft-dashboard

+EthMed Covalent Dashboard: We are developing a Contract Research DAO platform using Covalent that enables healthcare providers, contract researchers and aggregators and pharma organizations to keep track of all the details of their medicine assets, trial budgets, DeFi investments, transactions, and assets across all multiple chains and also displays DAO data using a data visualization chart.
+We are building our solution on top of an existing web3 dashboard system and are planning to integrate it with an analytics, tabulation and collaboration tool namely EtherCalc.
+Please visit: https://github.com/aspiringsecurity/EMTTR/tree/main/covalent-nft-dashboard/advance-dashboard

 2. Axelar, Polygon, Fantom: Axelar for communication between Polygon blockchain (pharmaceutical companies and Contract research organizations) and Fantom destination chain (compliance system by government organizations like Ministry of Healthcare or Ministry of Commerce).
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/axelar-messaging .
 Polygon audit smart contracts at https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts/Audit-Polygon

 3. Binance: Binance audit smart contracts for government organizations to regulate the tenders and proposals compliance between pharmaceutical companies and CROs (contract research organizations) at https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts/Audit-BSC